 This means that one of the most important testing scenarios features temperature, load and pressure measurements.
 On a slightly larger scale during Environmental test campaigns single components or even entire airframes may be tested in climate chambers to determine their response to extreme cold or heat.
 This is because it is crucial to ensure all the machine’s critical components remain efficient and responsive even under unpleasant environmental situations.

 Now imagine being an Instrumentation Engineer, receiving the task to specify a data acquisition system for a very large set of test applications required in the development of a helicopter.
 This was the challenge that the Sikorsky Ground Test Instrumentation Team faced.
 Many test scenarios, many requirements, and one target: find a single data acquisition system fulfilling all of this.
 Sikorsky turned to HBM as a partner for their new DAQ system.
-Beginning in late 2016, a project team formed by the Sikorsky Ground Test Instrumentation personnel and HBM experts from USA and Germany analyzed the requirements and started development of an overall system concept.
+Therefore, a project team formed by the Sikorsky Ground Test Instrumentation personnel and HBM experts from USA and Germany analyzed the requirements and started development of an overall system concept.

 In the design phase, there were some vital requirements stated by Sikorsky that would go on to play a major role in the final DAQ System definition.